OpenTechSchool/python-data-intro/index.md

 * Did anyone vote twice?
 * Did your arch-enemy "Rich McKnight" vote?

-Maybe for next time you'll update the survey so people can choose their top three radish varieties.

 ### Useful?

 ... as _ridiculously contrived_ as this example is, I'm sure lots of you have come across situations where you have some data and you want to extract some relevant information from it.